 So being passionate is a core ingredient of a fulfilled and successful career.
 Follow your passion is not bad advice, but follow your passion blindly, ignoring the market opportunity and your skill-set, definitely is.

-Finding Your Passion That’s Worth Following
+Finding a Passion Worth Following

 So here is what you do: List your passions that you think are worth pursuing and then do a check for each of them by answering the following 3 questions truthfully:

 - Do I really love to do it and willing to spend the rest of my life on it?
-(Passion)

 Also have a look at my post mentioned earlier called Success: The Only Guide You Need on How to Be Successful in Life which will give you an even better understanding how to match the 3 keys in your life.